FunkyE9th/Test/docs/HTSwith32kHzXtal.md

 # Enabling the 32kHz Crystal on the BL65x Dev Kit

 For designs that require the least amount of current consumption, it's recommended that you use an external +/- 20ppm 32.768kHz crystal.
-Laird's BL65x dev kit come with the 32.768kHz crystal.
+Laird's BL65x dev kit comes with the 32.768kHz crystal.
 However, the default setting is not connected.
-This tutorial will show you how to connect the 32.768 kHz and  build the Health Thermometer sample app with the 32kHz crystal connected.
+This tutorial will show you how to connect the 32.768 kHz and  build the Health Thermometer sample app so that it works with the 32kHz crystal connected.